 [Trigger Warning: contains content around trauma]

-I am writing this blog with the honour of nearly 15 years' worth of hindsight.
+I am writing this blog with the honour of nearly 15 years’ worth of childbirth hindsight

 Along with Martha’s unnecessarily dramatic arrival earth-side, came a second-degree tear that proved to be quite an irritating addition to my postpartum recovery.